Gucci Is Now The World’s Hottest Brand On Lyst Index Q2 2022

-Gucci has emerged tops on the prestigious Lyst Index of the world’s hottest brands in Q2, knocking off Balenciaga which had held the spot consecutively for the last three quarters.
+Gucci has emerged tops on the prestigious Lyst Index of the world’s hottest brands in Q2.
+The brand knocked off Balenciaga which had held the spot consecutively for the last three quarters.

 Gucci, under creative director Alessandro Michele, last held the spot in Q2 2021.
 Subsequently, Balenciaga, under Demna Gvasalia, capitalised on a series of outstanding runway shows and collaborations with the likes of Fortnite, Kanye West and The Simpsons to rule the Lyst Index as the world’s hottest brand in Q3 2021, Q4 2021 and Q1 2022.